 Whether you’re looking for your new favourite sci-fi writer or you’re already a fan, here’s everything you need to know about John Scalzi’s books and series.

 John Scalzi is an incredibly popular, award-winning science fiction writer.
 He’s the author of the Interdependency trilogy and the Old Man’s War series, as well as a number of fantastic standalone sci-fi novels and novellas.
 He also runs his own blog, Whatever, which provides a fascinating glimpse into the life of a science fiction writer.
 The film rights of the first book in John’s Old Man’s War series, Old Man’s War, have been optioned by Netflix, while The Collapsing Empire, the first book in The Interdependency series, has been optioned for TV by Working Title.
 Whether you’re new to his work, or you’re looking for your next read, here are all John Scalzi’s books in order.

 John Scalzi’s series The Interdependency is a space opera trilogy based around ‘The Flow' – stable wormholes that have allowed humanity to establish a galactic empire through faster than light travel.

 And thanks to the leader of the Interdependency, The Emperox – an inherited title whose role is now largely ceremonial – it was a relatively peaceful civilization.
 But when it looks like The Flow isn’t as stable as it seems, things inevitably start to unravel.
-The first two books in this hugely exciting series are The Collapsing Empire and The Consuming Fire.

 The Lock In universe books in order

 Luckily, Hadens (the name given to those suffering from this) can navigate the Neuronet and pilot Threeps, robotic-humanoid bodies, in order to keep interacting with the world.